 I teach yoga teacher training as well as Reiki mastership long term apprenticeships.
 Some people have done all three with me realizing what a powerful combination that can be.

 I started teaching teacher training seminars in London organized by Ellie Ioannidou, one of the graduates, from my Refined Pilates teacher Training course, who was Gordon Thomson’s studio manager for more than 20 years and is director and founder of Pilates Body Europe.

 Lately I have been lucky enough to teach intensive seminars on the island of Patmos and Tinos.
-This year I will be resident and teaching both Refined Pilates and Yoga with Sacred Sound, in Tinos from July 20 till the end of August.

 I have often been told that my voice is very relaxing.
 I think that being able to relax on a very deep level can bring a person to a state where healing is possible.
 I believe in the power of positive thinking.
 I consider being able to breathe fully and completely key to exercising more effectively and accessing different, positive states of mind.
 I created a CD called “Deep Relaxation and Learning to Breath Fully and Deeply”.
 This CD is available in English digitally from all major outlets and will be available soon from this site.